-Financial Audit 2015 Financial Audit Fully depreciated assets with gross carrying amount of 10.31 million Swiss francs were in use as on December 31, 2015.
+Financial Audit 2015 Fully depreciated assets with gross carrying amount of 10.31 million Swiss francs were in use as on December 31, 2015.
 Use of these assets implies that they possess economic value to the organization and that the useful lives of some assets might have been significantly underestimated.
 The useful lives of assets need to be reassessed to reflect fair presentation and to achieve a reasonable estimate of useful lives of assets.
 The UN Task Force on Accounting Standards agreed an updated range of useful lives for equipment at its meeting in October 2016.
 During 2016, significant progress was made by WIPO in updating the status of items in the Asset Management module.
 During 2017, further work will be performed to update the status of the Organization's equipment.
 Following completion of this work, consideration will be given to appropriate useful lives of equipment, taking account of the recently updated useful life ranges agreed by the UN Task Force on Accounting Standards.
-Implemented 2015 devising a formal documented policy for write-off of amounts that it is unable to return to the applicants. finalised. -
+Ongoing Financial Audit 2015 WIPO may consider devising a formal documented policy for write-off of amounts that it is unable to return to the applicants.
+Documented policy finalised.
+Implemented